LukaLambrecht/HH-gridpack-generation/README.md

 This will download only the required branch and ignore the git history.
 When you use this kind of clone, there is also no need anymore to checkout the specific branch, since it is already set during cloning.

-All of these steps can be done slightly more conveniently in one go by running `./install-genproductions.sh` from inside the `HH-sample-production` main directory.
+**For convenience:** all of these steps can be done slightly more conveniently in one go by running `./install-genproductions.sh` from inside the `HH-sample-production` main directory.

 **Specific for lxplus:** the installation as detailed above does not work on lxplus, since `CMSSW_10_6_X` is not compatible with the default lxplus architecture.